HanyaWisnaya/HanyaWisnaya/README.md

 ## Wisnaya
-Research on day, Develop on night
+Young guy who interested with technologies.

-📃 Bukkit Plugin Developer
+📃 Learning Bukkit & Godot
-💻 Java, PHP, C#
+💻 Mastering Java, C++ and GDScript

-Currently working on SevenA Server (Bedrock/Java crossplay) for fun.
-Check it out! (coming soon)
+Currently working on a small rpg indie game that probably discontinued.
+I did that just for fun, and maybe i could get a job?